andrechristikan/ack-nestjs-boilerplate-docs/tips/server.md

 ## CI / CD

-If we have so many application, it will waste so many time to update one by one, test and deploy (to staging and production). `So we highly recommend to use CI/CD`
+If we have multiple applications, it will take a long time to update, test, and deploy each one (to staging and production). `As a result, we strongly recommend using CI/CD.`

-What is CI/CD ? you can read and search advantage is google.
+What is CI/CD? you can read and search advantage in google.
 Go ahead.

-> Keyword : `Advantage of CI CD`
+> Keyword: `Advantage of CI-CD`

-Popular tools that we choose is `Jenkins`
+The popular tool that we choose is `Jenkins`

 ### Jenkins Pipeline

-We already provide jenkins script pipeline that can use for production, that already combine with `Docker` and `Automation Test`
+We already provide a Jenkins script pipeline that can use for production, that is already combined with `Docker` and `Automation Test`

 > Location dir in `prod/jenkis`

-How to adjust that pipeline script ?
+How to adjust that pipeline script?
 Don't change or remove code in `stage`.
-We just need to change value in `environment`
+We only need to change the value in `environment`

 ```groovy
 pipeline {